darshanbachhav0/aiumachatbot/README.md

 # UMA AI Chatbot

 An advanced AI-powered chatbot developed for Universidad María Auxiliadora (UMA) that provides academic support through natural language interactions.
-This project integrates Natural Language Processing (NLP), Machine Learning (ML), and Speech Recognition to assist students in obtaining accurate responses to their queries.
+This project integrates Gemini AI,  Natural Language Processing (NLP), Machine Learning (ML), and Speech Recognition to assist students in obtaining accurate responses to their queries.
 It is designed with a robust backend using Python Flask and offers both text and voice-based communication.

 ---